Taylor Nichols, MD

 Writer.
 Podcaster.
 Consultant.

-In his roles in addiction medicine, Dr. Nichols serves as the Chief Executive Officer of Transitions Addiction Medicine Group, as the medical director of Transitions Clinic of Sacramento, and as an Implementation Leader with CA Bridge.
+In his addiction medicine work, Dr. Nichols is currently the Chief Executive Officer of Transitions Addiction Medicine Group, medical director of Transitions Clinic of Sacramento, an Implementation Leader with CA Bridge, and Volunteer Clinical Faculty at UC Davis Medical Center.

-He recently stepped into the role of Chief Medical Officer for the national digital care platform VocalMD.
-He also serves as Volunteer Clinical Faculty at UC Davis Medical Center, medical director of the non-profit Recovery Reform, and the Director of Strategic Initiatives with Sacramento Street Medicine.
+He also serves as the Chief Medical Officer for the national digital care platform VocalMD, and as the Director of Strategic Initiatives for Sacramento Street Medicine.